-2/ It attracts a specific proportion of any section 106 money allocated with major planning approvals in the area.
+2/ It may benefit from S106 obligations attached to major planning approvals in the Neighbourhood Area.
 However we don't think this will be a source of large amounts of funds.

 Alongside the planning department, other council and West Midlands Combined Authority departments would have to pay heed to the plan when they are working in the area.
 These may include the housing department, transport planners, the parks department, the libraries department and the emergency planning team who are working on flood prevention.